as365n4/Arch_on_Rock64/README.md

 	MACAddress=da:19:c8:7a:6d:f4

 	[Link]
-	MACAddress=da:19:c8:1a:1d:f1		change the last 3 bits to your liking, NamePolicy=kernel database onboard slot path	DO NOT change the first 3 bits (reserved Manufacturer)
+	MACAddress=da:19:c8:1a:1d:f1				change the last 3 bits to your liking, NamePolicy=kernel database onboard slot path		DO NOT change the first 3 bits (reserved for Manufacturer)

 `reboot`     once board is up, check with ip link show eth0 for success